Shimshon21/Simple-chat-application/README.md

 # Simple-chat-application
-Two small chat application written with Java:
+Simple chat applications , each work with differant protocol such as TCP and UDP.